How is the flu spread and how do you catch it?

 Keeping yourself protected from flu is not only beneficial for your health, it will also help to protect any people around you for whom the flu poses more of a risk.
-The first step in protecting yourself and your loved ones from the flu is understanding how it is spread.
+The first step in protecting yourself and your loved ones from the flu is understanding how it's spread.

-The flu virus is carried and spread in the droplets expelled from the nose or mouth in coughs and sneezes.
+The flu virus is carried and spread in the droplets released from the nose or mouth in coughs and sneezes.
 When an infected person sneezes or coughs and doesn’t cover their nose or mouth, these droplets come into contact with that person’s surroundings.

-Droplets typically travel for up to 6ft from the nose or mouth.
-They hang suspended in the air before settling on surfaces.
+Droplets typically travel for up to six feet from the nose or mouth.
+They hang in the air before settling on surfaces.
 If the infected person sneezes or coughs into their hand, they can contaminate surfaces by touching them.

-If you are standing close to someone when they sneeze or cough, there’s a high risk that you will inhale some of these droplets and become sick.
+If you are standing close to someone when they sneeze or cough, there’s a high risk that you'll inhale some of these droplets and become sick.
 However, this is not the only route of transmission.

 The flu virus can survive outside of the body for up to 24 hours, which means you risk catching the flu when you touch contaminated surfaces.
 Surfaces which are easily contaminated with the flu virus include door handles, telephones, keyboards, and remote controls.
 If you touch a contaminated surface and then touch your nose or mouth, you could become infected.

 Avoiding seasonal flu

-For adults, the flu jab is administered as a single injection (children usually receive the vaccine in the form of a nasal spray).
+For adults, the flu jab is a single injection (children usually receive the vaccine in the form of a nasal spray).
 To be properly protected during the flu season you should ideally receive the vaccine in the autumn, although it’s better to receive it later than not at all.